mary-perret-1986/kerry-perret.github.io/_posts/2021-08-11-my-communication-style-and-emojigraphy.md

 There are many factors that can make communication between individuals challenging, i.e. different backgrounds, cultures, and upbringrings, etc. I thought it could come in handy to have a page sharing my "communication style", inc. my emojis.

-For example, throughout my career, I had people who told me that:
+For example, throughout my career, I had people who resp. told me that:
 - I'm too straightforward and transparent
 - I'm passive-agressive
 - I'm "shy"